 LCL shipment

-For an LCL (Less than Container Load) shipment the weight of containers is required.
-Defining quantity of containers makes the request an FCL shipment.
+For an LCL (Less than Container Load) shipment the weight of orders and type are required.
+See list of available LCL aliases above.
+Defining quantity of orders makes the request an FCL shipment.

 weight: 7000, // in kilograms